 This article goes over a few troubleshooting steps that can help diagnose problems with Part View performance within the Markforged Eiger software.
-These problems can include poor frame rate and being unable to completely load part graphics.
+These problems can include poor frame rate and be unable to completely load part graphics.

 If you are experiencing any performance issues with Eiger, the steps below are typically enough to diagnose what the problem is.